-Presbyterian and Reformed churches share a common origin in the 16th-century Swiss Reformation and the teachings of John Calvin, and today make up one of the largest branches of Protestant Christianity.
-There are about 75 million Reformed/Presbyterian Christians worldwide; about 2.5 million belong to the Presbyterian Church (U.S.A.).
+In the Christian religion, Presbyterianism, whose bodies are also called Reformed Churches, share a common origin in the 16th-century Swiss Reformation and the teachings of John Calvin, and today is one of the largest Christian denominations in Protestantism.

 The name "Presbyterian" comes from the representational form of church government called presbyterian.
 In presbyterian churches, governing authority is given to elected lay leaders known as "elders" (or "presbyters"), who work with the congregation's ordained minister.
 Presbyterian belief and practice center on the Bible and the sovereignty of God.

 Presbyterian and Reformed churches have their historical roots in the thought of John Calvin, a 16th-century French reformer.
 Calvin trained for the Catholic priesthood at the University of Paris and later as a lawyer, but he eventually converted to the Reformation movement and became a theologian and minister.
 He wrote a great deal during his career, including Bible commentaries and the Institutes of the Christian Religion, a work of systematic theology.

 Learn more about the important dates in Presbyterian history.

 Read about the major events that shaped this Christian denomination.